Richard

 [0018] The invention may take physical form in certain parts and

-described in detail in this specification and illustrated in the
+be described in detail in this specification and illustrated in

-single four-blade section of a wind sail receptor blade assembly
+a single four-blade section of a wind sail receptor blade

-of the invention, with arrows illustrating a flow of wind entering
+assembly of the invention, with arrows illustrating a flow of

-the front of the blade section, moving across each of the blades
+wind entering the front of the blade section, moving across each

-plan view taken of a pair of a flat section of material that four
+top plan view taken of a pair of a flat section of material that

-like spaced apart blade portions extending outwardly from around a
+four like spaced apart blade portions extending outwardly from

 section of material of FIG. 2 after the blades have been bent to

-equal intervals around a forward disk that is shown as having a
+at equal intervals around a forward disk that is shown as having

 front elevation view of a preferred embodiment of an eight-blade